 Course focuses on the use of Color Management to get consistent color from input through editing through output and color correction techniques.
 Topics include creation and use of .icc color profiles for scanners, digital cameras, monitors, and inkjet printers; choosing hardware, types of ink, using art papers, proofing, and related techniques.

 IV.
 Learning Objectives

-B. To demonstrate calibration and profiling skills by creating and using .icc color profiles for all equipment in the workflow.
+- Demonstrate calibration and profiling skills by creating and using ICC color profiles for all equipment in the workflow.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • helping others to cheat,